 On Day One we will demonstrate humane slaughter, and the efficient preparation of the carcass for subsequent processing.
 Pigs will be processed in two ways; one will be scalded and scraped, the other skinned.
 Participants will have the opportunity to safely participate in the harvest and processing.

 Day Two will begin by taking the cooled carcass and breaking it further into the major cuts: shoulder, loin, bacon, and hams.
 Each cut will be considered for its properties, and we will demonstrate storage and preparation of all cuts, including methods of salting and smoking the meats.
-Paul and Brendan will lead this section along with guest chefs and butchers who will lead the section on carcass breakdown.
+Paul and Everett will lead this section along with guest chefs and butchers who will lead the section on carcass breakdown.